Australia’s deputy leader is fined for not wearing a mask as country battles delta variant outbreak

 On Monday, Barnaby Joyce stopped for gas in Armidale, about 300 miles north of Sydney, and entered the store to pay — without donning a mask.
-A concerned citizen reported him to a crime hotline, which led to police fining Joyce 200 Australian dollars (about $150) for not wearing a face covering indoors.
+A concerned citizen reported him to a crime hotline, which led to police fining Joyce 200 Australian dollars (about $150).

 “I was going to the airport.
 I forgot to get fuel … Went in, 30 seconds later.
-Two hundred bucks it cost me because I didn’t wear one of these [masks] and that’s life,” Joyce said on local radio, brushing it off as a “funny story.”
+Two hundred bucks it cost me because I didn’t wear one of these [masks] and that’s life,” Joyce said on Sky News Australia, brushing it off as a “funny story.”

 Joyce, a charismatic rural lawmaker, gained international notoriety in 2015 when — as agriculture minister — he pursued Johnny Depp for breaching biosecurity rules after the actor smuggled his two Yorkshire terriers, Pistol and Boo, into Australia on a private plane.